Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 So you need to make the existing structure available in a regional folder.
 For this, the region must be in lower case.

 Please note:
 :point_right: Payload handling is enabled by default.
 So it is assumed that you provide the payload to the API Builder container.
-Set the parameter: `SKIP_PAYLOAD_HANDLING=true` if you do not need this.
+Set the parameter: `PAYLOAD_HANDLING_ENABLED=false` if you do not need this.
 :point_right: Payload shown in the Traffic-Monitor UI is limited to 20 KB by default.
 If required the payload can be downloaded completely using the `Save` option.

 <p align="right"><a href="#table-of-content">Top</a></p>